vmware-tanzu/secrets-manager/docs/README.md

 <hr style="margin-bottom:-2em;">

-## Keep Your Secrets...
-Secret
+## Delightfully Secure Secrets Management

-**VMware Secrets Manager** *for Cloud-Native Apps* is a secure store for secrets management.
+**VMware Secrets Manager** is a secure store for secrets management.
 It provides a minimal and intuitive API, ensuring practical security without compromising user experience.

 [Endorsed by industry experts][endorsements], **VMware Secrets Manager** is a ground-up re-imagination of secrets management, leveraging [**SPIRE**][spire]